art-in/microcosm/gotchas.pouchdb.md

 ---

-2. No API to check if live sync connection between databases is down.
+2. No API to check if live sync connection between databases was lost/restored.
     That's odd, since `pouchdb` definitely knows when connection is down (it starts retry process), but there is no `connected` / `disconnected` events to check that outside.
     https://stackoverflow.com/questions/26892438/how-to-know-when-weve-lost-sync-with-a-remote-couchdb
+    **Workaround**: initiate separate handmade polling

 ---